-Illustrations of LALIVE’s early pro bono activities include Professor Lalive successfully representing an Algerian asylum seeker in his appeal before the Commission de recours en matière d’asile in the 1990s and Ms Giovannini acting pro bono for a number of years for a private art foundation that had been set up for the benefit of emerging countries.
+Illustrations of LALIVE’s early pro bono activities include Professor LALIVE successfully representing an Algerian asylum seeker in his appeal before the la Commission suisse de recours en matière d’asile (CRA) in the 1990s and Ms Giovannini acting pro bono for a number of years for a private art foundation that had been set up for the benefit of emerging countries.

 "We very much value your support, which has played a vital role in ensuring that we function properly as an organisation, which in turn allows us to focus our limited budget on our front line human rights work."

 "Our Swiss entity could not have been set up without the highly appreciated pro-bono legal advice offered by LALIVE"

 - Provision of legal services to a leading global conservation and environmental organisation in relation to multi-million USD philanthropic donations from a leading Swiss foundation and its clients, both in Switzerland and abroad.
 The firm advised on cross-border fundraising issues derived from the international nature of both the recipient and donors, raised concerns regarding the grant match and donor agreements and advised on compliance issues related to inclusion in the institution’s marketing materials.